clunion/shardoverse/README.md

 We chose to write a little roguelike game and maybe add some extras.

 ## Current state
-**2020-07-17, Now is when it all begins...**
-Most things of the development environment are set up in a reasonable way now, including logging.
+Most things of the development environment are set up in a reasonable way now, including logging and a bit of configuration file handling.
 Git, some Continuous Integration pipelining and the generating of source documentation is working.
 Several basic assets for graphics and sound are selected.